uvadmt/uvadmt.github.io/src/content/syllabus.md

 **Canvas:** We will use UVA Canvas for managing course assignments.
 Everyone in the course should be in the canvas course site for their section.

-**Course Calendar:** We will keep course deadlines, office hours, and other events on a [public google calendar](TODO).
-Students are expected to subscribe to this calendar and be aware of deadlines that are posted there.
-TODO: does this work better in canvas now?

 **Discord:** We will use the course discord server for most other course communications (you will receive information on joining the server by email).
 We expect students to receive messages we send to